callibrity/ETT-Backend/README.md

 ## Database
 We are using a postgres SQL database located on Google Cloud.
 To view the database settings, go to https://console.cloud.google.com/ \-> SQL -> intranet-pgsql.
-- Make sure you are using your callibrity goole account and the 'intranet' project is selected.
+- Make sure you are using your callibrity google account and the 'intranet' project is selected.

 To access the database and view tables, download a database tool such as DBeaver or SQuirrel and ask someone on the team for credentials to connect.